kellyhoang0610/OntologyDevelopment_DomainDescription/README.md

 One of the aspects of the reentry program that I am particularly interested in is how to improve the ex-offender employment opportunities management system, which would be beneficial not only for offenders who are in needs of information and supports to reintegrate into the society after being released; but also for society by greatly enhancing public safety, preserving families, and strengthening social networks and support systems.
 Inspired by this idea, in this project, I want to propose an ontological approach in order to improve ex-offender employment case management.

+Research has shown a clear link between crime and work.
+Having a legitimate job lessens the chances of re-offending following release from prison.
+Also, the higher the wages, the less likely it is that returning prisoners will return to crime.

 Links:
 - City Of Chicago: Reentry Program –  Some reentry information for felons
 - Reentry Illinois – Some information but seems outdated.
 Still may be useful though.